Thinly sliced sweet onions soaked, seasoned, and fried until shatteringly crispy. The one-hour soak is the step that makes all the difference.

 ¼teaspooncayenne pepper

-Canola oil for frying,amount will vary depending on the size of your pot
+Canola oil,for frying, the amount will vary depending on the size of your pot

 Instructions

-Place the thinly sliced sweet yellow onion rings into a shallow dish.
-Pour the buttermilk over all the onion slices.
-Cover with plastic wrap and refrigerate for 1 hour.
+Place the sliced onion rings in a shallow dish, pour the buttermilk over them, cover with plastic wrap, and refrigerate for 1 hour.

-Remove the buttermilk-coated onion slices from the refrigerator and drain off all the excess buttermilk.
+Remove from the refrigerator and drain off all the excess buttermilk.

-In a medium bowl, combine together the all-purpose flour, salt, garlic powder, onion powder, smoked paprika, black pepper, and cayenne pepper.
+In a medium bowl, whisk together the flour, salt, garlic powder, onion powder, smoked paprika, black pepper, and cayenne pepper.

-Add the canola oil to a large, heavy-duty pot.
-Heat the oil to 350°F.
+Add canola oil to a large heavy-duty pot and heat to 350°F.

-Place a fourth of the flour-coated onions into the hot oil.
-Allow the tobacco onions to fry for 3-3½ minutes or until dark golden and crispy.
+Add a quarter of the coated onions to the hot oil and fry for 3-3½ minutes until dark golden and crispy.

-Using a slotted spoon or spider utensil, remove the crispy onions from the hot oil and transfer them to a paper towel-lined plate to allow the excess oil to drain.
+Remove with a slotted spoon or spider and transfer to a paper towel-lined plate to drain.

 Notes